-Prospective Memory: I’m investigating the relationship between mind wandering (e.g., zoning out), prospective memory (remembering to perform a future task), and moral agency (making judgements based on notions of right and wrong).
-I’m using behavioral and EEG measures to assess the impact of mind wandering on prospective memory and how others make moral judgements regarding an agent’s prospective memory errors committed during mind wandering.
+Prospective Memory: I was honored to join the Summer Seminars in Neuroscience and Philosophy program.
+Our funded project launched a serious of studies where I’m investigating the relationship between mind wandering (e.g., zoning out), prospective memory (remembering to perform a future task), and moral reasoning (making judgements based on notions of right and wrong).
+I’m using behavioral and EEG measures to assess the impact of mind wandering on prospective memory and how the folk judge others as responsible for negligent behaviors committed during mind wandering.

-Gaze Control: Mind wandering is an attentional state marked by reduced cortical processing of visual information.
-I study eye movements associated with mind wandering to better understand how visual information is prioritized when attention is turned inward.
+Gaze Control: Mind wandering is an attentional state marked by reduced cortical processing of external visual information.
+I study eye movements associated with mind wandering during scene viewing to better understand how the visual system processes visual information when attention is focused inward.

 Education: In a multi-year, multi-site collaboration with computer scientists, psychologists, and high school teachers, I studied mind wandering in attention-aware cyberlearning technologies.
 Students completed an artificial intelligence tutor module while we recorded their interactions with the system and tracked their eye movements.
 We then used these measures to detect mind wandering in real-time and dynamically adjust the learning module to reengage attention when it lapsed.